When it comes to fats it’s a love-hate relationship.

 Nutritionists argue about the amount of lipids one should be taking in.

 Some say as much as 25% wont hurt you while others say no more than 10%.
 (That translates to about an average of 50-70 grams a day.)
 We do know that the less processed fats you take in the better!

 The more active you are the more lipids you need but don’t overdo it!
 Training for a marathon does give you that extra luxury to be able to take in more fats than those who don’t exercise intensely, just don’t go overboard.

 Remember, the healthier the choices are that you make, the better your performance and the quality of your workouts will be.
 Lipids tend to make you feel tired and sluggish, not what any runner is looking for.

-Here are a few quick and easy tips to reduce the intake of bad, processed nutrients in your diet.
+Here are a few quick and easy tips to reduce the intake of bad, processed fats in your diet: